aregsar/aregsarblog/blog/2021/installing-php-on-macos/index.md

 brew upgrade php
 ```

-This will install the latest version of PHP in a new directory named with the new PHP version number and update the `php` symlink in `usr/local/bin` to point to this new PHP installation directory.
+This will install the latest version of PHP replacing the old installation.

 Show the installed php version: